albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 Type Filter (All Procedures)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The type filter is not available for an FSX or P3D stock database.
-A navdata update is needed to get SID and STAR procedures.

 This filter is always available for a X-Plane database which contains SIDs and STARs already in the stock data.